6.4 5 Lab Add A Dhcp Server On Another Subnet

 Configuring Multiple Subnets

-A single DHCP server can serve multiple subnets by defining multiple scopes or subnet declarations in the configuration file.
-Ensure that each subnet has its unique IP address range, gateway, and other relevant options.
+A single DHCP server can serve multiple subnets by defining multiple scopes or subnet declarations in the configuration file. see to it that each subnet has its unique IP address range, gateway, and other relevant options.

 • Linux (isc-dhcp-server):